Pre-signed contract deployment with DAL

 This produces out/ServiceName.sol, out/ServiceName.bin, out/ServiceName.abi.

-3. Option A — use as template: Edit ServiceName.sol to implement the function bodies, then run solc (or Foundry/Hardhat) to get final bytecode.
+3. Option A (non-decentralized) — use as template: Edit ServiceName.sol to implement the function bodies, then run solc (or Foundry/Hardhat) to get final bytecode.
 Use Foundry/Hardhat to build the deployment tx and sign it.
+3b.
+Option A (decentralized) — deploy directly: The generated .sol already contains real function bodies for the v1 subset.
+Build the deploy tx from the generated .bin and sign it.

 4. Option B — use stub bytecode for flow testing: Build the deploy tx from the generated .bin (e.g. with cast or a small script), sign it, and pass the signed tx to DAL to test deploy + orchestration without real logic on-chain.